-You can tell a lot about a player based on what soccer cleats or boots a player wears on the pitch.
+You can tell a lot about a player from the soccer cleats or boots they wear on the pitch.
 Cleats range from complex neon-colored to more simplified black cleats in futbol.

 What are soccer cleats in soccer?

-Soccer cleats are a specific type of footwear worn by players when playing soccer.
-These cleats, typically made of leather-like materials, are shaped like a typical tennis shoe but more durable and made with modern science to enhance player ability with quickness and touch.
+Soccer cleats are a specific type of footwear worn by players during soccer matches.
+These cleats, typically made of leather-like materials, are shaped like a typical tennis shoe but are more durable and engineered with modern science to enhance players’ quickness and touch.

-On the bottom of the shoes are studs, similar to what is seen on the bottom of football and baseball cleats, which help players gain traction on different types of playing surfaces, such as synthetic turf, long grass, short grass, etc.
+The bottoms of the shoes have studs, similar to those on football and baseball cleats, which help players gain traction on different playing surfaces, such as synthetic turf, long grass, and short grass.

 Key Takeaways